Kelechi-Okorie/alx-low_level_programming/0x1E-search_algorithms/README.md

 File 3-O - space complexity (worst case) of an iterative linear search algorithm in an array of size n
 File 4-O - time complexity (worst case) of a binary search in an array of size n
-file 5-O - space complexity (worst case) of a binary search in an array of size n
+File 5-O - space complexity (worst case) of a binary search in an array of size n
+File 6-O - time complexity of an n * m algorithm